 The eChronos project @ Data61 and Breakaway

 In collaboration with Breakaway Consulting, the eChronos project builds and formally verifies, a small, versatile, high-assurance real-time operating system (OS) for embedded micro-controllers.
-In contrast to other OS work at Data61, the eChronos RTOS is for tightly constrained devices without memory protection.
-Current implementations are available for Intel 80251 and ARM Cortex M4 micro-controllers.
+In contrast to other OS work at Data61, the eChronos RTOS is for tightly constrained devices without memory management units.
+Current implementations are available for ARM Cortex M3/M4/M7, PowerPC e500 and Intel 80251 micro-controllers.
+The RTOS also runs on POSIX platforms (e.g., Linux, MacOS-X, Windows with cygwin or MinGW) for rapid prototyping.

-The eChronos RTOS is open source, available under AGPLv3 on github.
+The eChronos RTOS is open source, available under the CSIRO BSD MIT licence on github.
 For separate commercial licenses, please contact us (see below).

 On modern powerful embedded hardware, like in smartphones, OS kernels such as Data61's formally verified seL4 kernel can provide isolation and gatekeeper functionality — controlling what the user-level programs can do with the hardware, or with other programs.
 For instance, it could stop a malicious app from crashing your smartphone.